muhme/joomla-branches-tester/README.md

 ### Grafting a Joomla Package

-Do you have a bundled Joomla package to test?
+Do you have a prebuilt Joomla package to test?
 No problem!
 Just like in plant grafting, where a scion is joined to a rootstock, you can graft a Joomla package onto the Joomla instance for testing.
-Simply choose the same major and minor version numbers and graft the package for a seamless experience:
+Simply choose the same major and minor version numbers and graft the full package for a seamless experience:

 ```
-scripts/graft 52 ~/Downloads/Joomla_5.2.0-alpha4-dev-Development-Full_Package.zip
+scripts/graft 60 Joomla_6.0.0-alpha2-dev+pr.43793-Development-Full_Package.tar.zst
 ```

 :warning: The content of the file system of the Joomla instance is overwritten.